 In February of 2013, we released the country's first comprehensive survey of the role decentralized water systems serve in Ghana and it concluded that market-based approaches can play a significant role in bridging the gap in the population's safe water access.
 The Ghana Market Assessment funded by The Hilton Foundation, provided important analysis that helped shape Safe Water Network's planning in Ghana.
 Its results were also presented at our fourth 'Beyond the Pipe' Forum, held in Accra in March of 2013, attended by over 150 leaders in Ghana's water sector.

 As with all Safe Water Network field initiatives, we continue to monitor and evaluate all aspects of our operations with the objective of standardizing our approach and packaging it in ways for ease of replication by our partners at scale.

-Safe Water Network is focused in four regions of the country.
-In 2013 we continue to improve operations in our existing sites around Accra and the Lake Volta Region, as well as embark on an ambitious three-year expansion plan for the country.
+Safe Water Network is focused in four regions in Ghana.
+In 2014 we will continue our ambitious expansion plan for the country.
 Our objective is get more people safe-water access while at the same time structure growth in ways that can scale our local success.

 In a joint effort to provide safe drinking water to multiple communities in the Western Region of Ghana, Safe Water Network and Kosmos Energy, launched a Modular Ultrafiltration water treatment plant in Beyin.
 With support from the Ghana's Community Water and Sanitation Agency, the water plant provides over 100,000 liters per day of safe drinking water to the town and neighboring communities.
 The plant also accommodates future expansion needs to service other communities in the area.
 When fully operational this initiative will deliver safe water to over 20,000 people in several communities.